downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 Note:

-Si handle est ouvert en mode ajout (append), fwrite() sera atomique (sauf si la taille de string excède la taille du bloc du système de fichiers, sur quelques plates-formes, et tant que le fichier se trouve sur le système de fichiers local).
+Si stream est ouvert en mode ajout (append), fwrite() sera atomique (sauf si la taille de data excède la taille du bloc du système de fichiers, sur quelques plates-formes, et tant que le fichier se trouve sur le système de fichiers local).
 Ainsi, il n'est pas nécessaire d'utiliser la fonction flock() sur une ressource avant d'appeler la fonction fwrite() ; toutes les données seront écrites sans interruption.

 Note: